 Some assignments fall flat.
 Others seem to catch fire.
 This one ignited quickly.
 Imaginations kicked into high gear and tires squealed as creative juices flowed.
 Invisible rays, robots, time travel, holographic videos, and a whole new world flowed from ballpoint pens and filled notebook pages with concepts that would have thrilled H. G. Wells or Jules Verne.

-The papers were well cone and there were many “A’s” for originality and invention.
+The papers were well done and there were many “A’s” for originality and invention.
 However, in almost every story, there were a few inconsistencies.
 In the example above, the jet-setter returns from roaming through the galaxy to a fireplace and hot chocolate.
 These things are from the “good-old days.”
 And a clock that strikes midnight?
 That doesn’t sound like the way Buck Rogers would be keeping time.

 Many students wrote in exquisite detail about the schools of the future.
 There will be robotic teachers and time machines and brain-implanted computer chips for dates and formulas and such.
 But those same papers referred to blackboards and cafeterias and lockers.
 In the minds of the writers, apparently, some things never change.